Smart choices can reduce your impact on the environment on which birds — and humans — rely.

 - Think local first.
 Then buy certified organic or fair-trade products — bananas and other produce, chocolate, coffee, etc.

 - Buy only coffee that’s shade grown.
-Shade-grown coffee retains valuable wintering habitat for birds that might breed in your backyard, like warblers, flycatchers, and tanagers.
-Learn more about shade coffee, including where to buy.
+Shade-grown coffee retains valuable wintering habitat for birds that might breed in your back yard, including warblers, flycatchers, and tanagers.

-- Purchase products made with recycled fiber to protect crucial nesting habitat.
+- Purchase products made with recycled fiber to protect crucial nesting habitat in the boreal forest.
 Look for products composed of 30% - 100% Post-Consumer Waste.
 Virgin paper products are extracted from the Canadian boreal forest, where 3 billion North American birds breed.
-Learn how you can make smart paper purchases.
+Learn more about the benefits of using recycled paper.

 - Look for the Forest Stewardship Council (FSC) logo when purchasing paper or wood products.
 An FSC logo certifies that the product was derived from responsible forestry, which benefits both people and the environment.
 Learn more about FSC and learn where you can purchase FSC products.

-- Stop buying water in plastic bottles.
+- Use a reusable water bottle.
+Stop buying water in plastic bottles.
 These bottles not only require the use of lots of petroleum, but when we discard them -- we recycle surprisingly few of them – they can end up in places that destroy bird habitat.
-Use reusable water bottles.